jfields4733/Jordan/1Wires/README.md

 If vivado fails, where does it fail (RTL.
 Syntehsis, Implementation or Bit File Generation), what is the error message?

 ## Deliverables
 Submit a word file answering the TinyProjecta questions, the vivado project files for TinyProjectb and a word document with screen shots for TinyProjectb similar to the example.
+Answer these questions associated with the screen shots, underneath the appropriate screen shot:
+What is a net?
+What is a cell?
+What is an IOport?
+What do the yellow trangles labeled OBUF do?